 In Colorado, climate-related projects are feeling the freeze on federal funding

-President Trump's efforts to cut federal spending are having effects across the country.
-A wide-ranging spending freeze is hitting environmental projects especially hard as the administration works to unwind Biden-era climate policies.
-Colorado Public Radio's Ishan Thakore visited two projects caught up in the freeze.
+President Trump's efforts to cut federal spending are hitting environmental projects especially hard, as his administration works to unwind Biden-era climate policies.
+Colorado Public Radio's Ishan Thakore visited two projects caught up in the spending freeze.

 ISHAN THAKORE, BYLINE: On a snowy, blustery afternoon, city planner Wade Broadhead is selling me on Pueblo, Colorado.

-WADE BROADHEAD: This is a local historic landmark, and it's been vacant now for about two years, and the windows are getting busted out, but it's got a great location right on the...
+WADE BROADHEAD: This is a local historic landmark, and it's been vacant now for about two years.
+And the windows are getting busted out, but it's got a great location right on the river.

-BROADHEAD: They see, oh, that's a good historic preservation tax project, or that's a good brownfields cleanup project.
+BROADHEAD: I see, that's a good historic preservation tax project, or that's a good Brownfields cleanup project.

 BROADHEAD: Tuesday was just a really confusing day.